richardstartin/richardstartin.github.io/_posts/2021-11-28-5-java-mundane-performance-tricks.md

 </div>

-Naturally, there is a one time conversion cost to produce the enum (which ironically uses a `HashMap`) but once that's been done it will pay for itself by allowing the use of `EnumMap` (and `EnumSet`) unless the value is basically inert.
+Naturally, there is a one time conversion cost to produce the `enum` (which ironically uses a `HashMap`) but once that's been done it will pay for itself by allowing the use of `EnumMap` (and `EnumSet`) unless the value is basically inert.
+Don't contort your code or risk being unable to consume data you don't control just because `EnumMap` is fast, but if your data naturally fits an `enum`, then be sure to make use of `EnumMap` and `EnumSet`.

 ### Stop using JDK8